Heartbroken & Homicidal

 Heartbroken & Homicidal is the eighth studio album by American hip hop duo Twiztid.
-Released on September 21, 2010, the album is identified with a predominantly rock-influenced sound, and features guest drums and vocals by Stefanie Eulinberg, drummer for Kid Rock's backing band Twisted Brown Trucker.
+Released on September 21, 2010, the album features guest drums and vocals by Stefanie Eulinberg, drummer for Kid Rock's backing band Twisted Brown Trucker.
 The album focuses on the connection between love and loss, and the darkside of an individual's hurt feelings.
 It debuted number 29 on the Billboard 200 chart and number 3 on the Top Independent Albums and Top Rap Albums charts.